-Tax Implications for Child Support Payments in Worcester County
+Tax Implications for Child Support Payments in Massachusetts

-Explaining What to Expect Concerning Your Taxes & Child Support Payments to Clients In Worcester, Plymouth, Middlesex, Hampshire, Franklin, Framingham, Suffolk, Essex, Barnstable, Nantucket, Dukes, Bristol, Hampden and Norfolk County
+Explaining What to Expect Concerning Your Taxes & Child Support Payments to Clients In Massachusetts, Plymouth, Middlesex, Hampshire, Franklin, Framingham, Suffolk, Essex, Barnstable, Nantucket, Dukes, Bristol, Hampden and Norfolk County

 Because our team has over 35 combined years of exclusive family law experience, we can address questions about how the support you provide to your children could play out in your taxes and income calculations.
 We can also discuss whether you could recover overdue support owed to you from the other parent’s state or federal tax refund.